tmarois/polygon-php-sdk/README.md

-# Polygon Stock Market PHP SDK
+# Polygon Market PHP SDK

 This package acts as the PHP SDK for the [Polygon RESTful API](https://polygon.io/docs/#getting-started).